photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 Before reporting a bug:

-- [ ] Check the logs for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*; if a service has been killed or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap); in case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes configuration (change it)
+- [ ] Check the logs for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*; if a service has been killed or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap); in case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes, Docker, or Virtual Machine configuration (change it)
 - [ ] Make sure you are using the correct protocol (http or https), port (default is 2342), and hostname or IP address (default is localhost)
 - [ ] Note that HTTP security headers will prevent the app from loading in a frame (override them)